 Unless your doctor tells you otherwise, continue your normal diet.

 What should I do if I forget a dose?

-If you forget to take a dose and remember a few hours later, take the missed dose as soon as you remember it.
+If you are taking the capsules or the oral solution and forget to take a dose and remember a few hours later, take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 What side effects can this medication cause?